Before you sign up for Threads, the new text-based social app from Meta, explore these five key aspects that marketers need to know about.

 Unlike other social media platforms that provide options for paid advertisements, Threads currently does not offer a paid ads option.
 However, it’s important to note that both Instagram and Facebook, as part of Meta’s ecosystem, incorporate advertising into their platforms.
 Considering this, it’s likely that paid ads will be introduced to Threads in the future.

-We recommend staying informed about updates and being prepared to leverage this advertising feature if and when it becomes available (or, just follow the Growth Spurt blog for all the latest news and updates).
+We recommend staying informed about updates and being prepared to leverage this advertising feature if and when it becomes available.

 3. Some (But Not All) Big Brands Have Already Started